Atopy is an incurable disease, but it can be managed well in most cases – recognise the symptoms and understand the treatment

 We have a full range of allergens for intradermal skin testing at the clinic.
 Immunotherapy is usually given by injection, building up from every 2 weeks to every 4 weeks.
+For the last 20 years I have used Artuvetrin Injectable Immunotherapy and have been very happy with the lack of side effects.
 We are now also offering sublingual immunotherapy (SLIT), where the allergens are given by a pump that delivers a small amount of the allergen mixture under the tongue; this is more owner-intensive, being administered twice daily, but has been shown to work for some cases that don’t respond to injectable immunotherapy.
 I currently use ACTT Allergy Drops drops for sublingual immunotherapy.

 Immunotherapy has the advantage of costing the same whether your dog is an 8kg poodle or a 70kg St Bernard, whereas the cost of the other treatments is always dependent on bodyweight, making Immunotherapy very cost-effective for large dogs.